 Smarter, compliant outreach begins with understanding the quality of the leads that you’re dialing.
 You can’t just take the same blanket outreach approach with both high-intent and low-intent leads.

-For those ever-valuable high-intent leads, you don’t just need automation, you need omnichannel.
-The newfound efficiencies we discussed above are as crucial as ever: That time saved on the sales floor with smart autodialing can help give your team essential time to fine-tune and strike the right balance between voice, text, and email.
+For those ever-valuable high-intent leads, the newfound efficiencies we discussed above are as crucial as ever: That time saved on the sales floor with smart autodialing can help give your team essential time to fine-tune and strike the right balance between voice, text, and email for costly leads.

-This time, combined with the right system, provides opportunities to develop smarter call cadences for high-intent leads.
-And these call cadences you develop can be synchronized with automated omnichannel workflows that do much of the work for your team.
+This extra time, combined with the right system, provides opportunities to develop smarter call cadences for high-intent leads.
+And these call cadences you develop can be synchronized with automated omnichannel workflows, including SMS drip campaigns, that do much of the work for your team.

 Automation based on events